Azure/azure-sdk-for-js/sdk/keyvault/keyvault-secrets/README.md

 ### Authenticate the client

-To use the key vault from TypeScript/JavaScript, you need to first authenticate with the key vault service.
+To use the Key Vault from TypeScript/JavaScript, you need to first authenticate with the Key Vault service.
 To authenticate, first we import the identity and SecretsClient, which will connect to the key vault.

 ```typescript
 import { DefaultAzureCredential } from "@azure/identity";
 import { SecretsClient } from "@azure/keyvault-secrets";
 ```

-Once these are imported, we can next connect to the key vault service.
-To do this, we'll need to copy some settings from the key vault we are connecting to into our environment variables.
+Once these are imported, we can next connect to the Key Vault service.
+To do this, we'll need to copy some settings from the Key Vault we are connecting to into our environment variables.
 Once they are in our environment, we can access them with the following code:

 ```typescript
 // DefaultAzureCredential expects the following three environment variables: